kubevault/prometheus-exporter/docs/guides/monitoring/overview.md

 ## Next Steps

-- Learn how to monitor Vault operator using built-in Prometheus from [here](/docs/guides/monitoring/vault-operator/builtin.md).
+- Learn how to monitor KubeVault operator using built-in Prometheus from [here](/docs/guides/monitoring/builtin.md).
-- Learn how to monitor Vault operator using CoreOS Prometheus operator from [here](/docs/guides/monitoring/vault-operator/coreos.md).
+- Learn how to monitor KubeVault operator using CoreOS Prometheus operator from [here](/docs/guides/monitoring/coreos.md).
-- Learn how to use Grafana dashboard to visualize monitoring data from [here](/docs/guides/monitoring/vault-server/grafana.md).
+- Learn how to use Grafana dashboard to visualize monitoring data from [here](/docs/guides/monitoring/grafana.md).